scala-android/sbt-android/README.md

 * IDE integration
   * The primary IDE recommendation is IntelliJ, not Android Studio nor Eclipse.
-  * To generate project files for loading into IntelliJ, use the `sbt-idea` plugin by adding
-    `addSbtPlugin("com.hanhuy.sbt" % "sbt-idea" % "1.7.0-SNAPSHOT")` to your
-    `project/plugins.sbt` and running the command `sbt gen-idea`
-    * This requires the snapshots repo which can be done by adding `resolvers += Resolver.sbtPluginRepo("snapshots")`
-    * Use my snapshot of sbt-idea until mpeltonen/sbt-idea#314 is merged
-    * As with this plugin, sbt-idea may be installed globally as well.
   * When loading a project into IntelliJ, it is required that the `SBT` and `Scala` plugins are installed; the `SBT` plugin allows replacing the default `Make` builder with sbt, enabling seamless builds from the IDE.